dron3flyv3r/godot-agents-tui/README.md

 - Episode length trends
 - Up to 2000 samples retained in history
 - Every time a training run finishes, the controller stores its metrics as a JSON file under `.rlcontroller/runs/`.
 Use `c` to pick any saved run and overlay it on the current chart, then press `C` to clear overlays when you're done comparing.

+### Simulator Tab

+Spin up the bundled `simulator.py` to drive random actions against your Godot build and confirm that observations, actions, and networking behave before kicking off a training run.

+**Key Bindings:**
+- `s` / `c` — Start / cancel the simulator (cancellation sends SIGINT first, then force-kills after 10s if the env is hung)
+- `m` — Toggle single vs. multi-agent mode (auto restarts use the same mode)
+- `p` — Pick an env binary (optional; multi-agent in-editor connections work without a path)
+- `y` — Copy the Train tab’s env path into the simulator config
+- `w` — Toggle headless vs. windowed runs
+- `a` — Toggle auto-restart when the env closes unexpectedly
+- `t` — Toggle verbose Python tracebacks in the event feed
+- `[` / `]` — Decrease / increase step delay (seconds between env steps)
+- `-` / `=` — Decrease / increase restart delay (seconds before reconnecting)
+- `f` / `Tab` — Switch focus between the status/event log and the per-agent action table
+- `v` — Toggle compact action view (auto-enables when dozens of agents stream data)
+- Arrow keys / PgUp / PgDn scroll whichever pane is focused

+**What You See:**
+- Status banner summarizing mode, env path (or “in-editor”), auto-restart settings, and live connection attempts
+- Event log (`@SIM_EVENT` lines) that shows connection retries, warnings, and Python tracebacks
+- Action table (`@SIM_ACTION` lines) that lists episode/step, agent/policy IDs, latest sampled action, reward, and termination flags; newest entries appear at the top so you can watch the stream in real time

+The simulator script reconnects automatically if you restart the Godot env and reports errors directly in the tab, making it easy to validate multi-agent wiring or custom observation spaces without touching the training scripts.

 ### Export Tab